dhivyanand/dbms_backend/README.md

-The backend repository comprises of php scripts and SQL file.
+The backend repository comprises of php scripts.